 Phoenix All Suites Hotel Gulf Shores – Final Thoughts

-For me, the view alone made the Phoenix All Suites Hotel Gulf Shores worth the price of admission.
+For me, the view alone explained and made the Phoenix All Suites Hotel Gulf Shores worth the price of admission.
 But in general, if you’re not ready for the whole vacation rental thing, the hybrid concept provides a good way to test the waters.
 A condo rental with an easy button, if you will.
 You do pay more – but not that much more, once you add in hidden fees, like cleaning fees, with condos.
 You also can’t beat the hotel’s location right off Highway 59.
 It’s literally possible to do nearly anything without taking the car out, which is huge in my book.
 The fact the rooms are kid-friendly is icing on the cake.

 I get that the lack of loyalty affiliation makes this a deal killer for some.
 Certainly, if you’re redeeming points for a vacation, your options are limited.
 But if paying cash, ask yourself this: if you’re headed to the beach, do you really want to stay at a Hilton Garden Inn or Sleep Inn just for the points and elite qualifying nights?
 Especially given that you’ll pay more for the privilege?